mautic/.github/README.md

 We want a safe, respectful, and inclusive environment for all participants.

-Please review and follow the [Code of Conduct](https://contribute.mautic.org/en/latest/code-of-conduct.html) — it governs behaviour across forums, repositories, Slack, and events.
+Please review and follow Mautic's [Code of Conduct](https://contribute.mautic.org/en/latest/code-of-conduct.html) — it governs behaviour across Forums, repositories, Slack, and events.

 Community participation is powered by people from all around the world.